Davoodeh/jelal/README.md

 (at least for now) since it is yet to prove useful for any purpose and style of coding beyond this project's.

+#### Regarding `codegen`'s `cffi` and `cbindgen`

+Although this crate originally supported `cbindgen`, that was put aside (partially) and a custom solution is being iterated on which you can use right now using `make` commands.

+`codegen` internal crate heavily relies on re-exports under different names which confuses `cbindgen` (i.e `Date` is the Rust struct that operates everything and also `ffi::Date` is a "mirror" of it created by `codegen` to work more gracefully in FFI boundaries).
+This confusion causes incosistent behavior for attribute and values (especially if a value should differ in FFI in compare to its Rust-only counterpart).
+As of now, such incosistencies do not effect the crate and make `cbindgen` a viable option; Only if the user accepts that everything is working "unintentionally."

+Another interesting conflict between the capabilities of `cbindgen` and the methods that `codegen` uses to facilities FFI interactions is regarding constants.
+As of now constants use transmutes to convert between FFI counterpart and Rust-only counterparts (yes, `transmute` is frowned upon and this approach may change for that reason).
+Yet again, `cbindgen` cannot handle the transmute expression and opts for the original value instead (which is mostly fine but accidentally) and dumps a lot of false warnings.
+A bold distinction of `cbindgen` and `codegen`'s `cffi` binary is that the latter prefers `extern const` for constants rather than ("evil") `define` macros.

 ## Building and Usage

 If you are in a hurry, run the following command with either of the `verb`s